-- Beneficiary Inducement "CMP" prohibits any person or entity from offering remuneration to a Medicare or Medicaid beneficiary if that remuneration is likely to influence the beneficiary's selection of a provider - Penalties for violating beneficiary inducement CMP include fines of up to \$15,270 per item/service provided - Various exceptions exist; historically very narrow - Definition of remuneration amended to include exceptions which went into effect in 2017.
-New exceptions include: - Copayment reductions for certain hospital outpatient department services; - Certain remuneration that poses a low risk of harm and promotes access to care; - Coupons, rebates, or other retailer reward programs that meet specified requirements; - Certain remuneration to financially needy individuals; and - Copayment waivers for the first fill of generic drugs
+- Beneficiary Inducement "CMP" prohibits any person or entity from offering remuneration to a Medicare or Medicaid beneficiary if that remuneration is likely to influence the beneficiary's selection of a provider - Penalties for violating beneficiary inducement CMP include fines of up to \$15,270 per item/service provided - Definition of remuneration amended to include exceptions which went into effect in 2017.
+New exceptions include: - Copayment reductions for certain hospital outpatient department services; - Certain remuneration that poses a low risk of harm and promotes access to care; - Coupons, rebates, or other retailer reward programs that meet specified requirements; - Certain remuneration to financially needy individuals; and - Copayment waivers for the first fill of generic drugs. - CMP Final Rule (Dec.
+2, 2020) also adds exception for telehealth for in-home dialysis patients. - Safe harbor for beneficiary incentives also serves as exception from definition of remuneration for CMP purposes